s-ndipchaudh-ri/text-file-analysis-system/README.md

 Getting Started

 Prerequisites:
 Before you begin, ensure you have Node.js installed on your machine.
-T

 Installation: